wasm-ecosystem/assemblyscript-eslint-plugin/docs/rules/no-repeated-member-access.md

 - **Performance**: Reduces redundant property lookups, especially in tight loops
 - **Readability**: Makes code more readable by giving meaningful names to complex property chains
 - **Maintainability**: Easier to update property references when extracted to variables
-- **Memory Efficiency**: Can reduce memory pressure in performance-critical AssemblyScript code

 ## When Not To Use